pnieves2019/MAELAS/README.md

 The main new features of version 3.0 are:

-- New methodology to calculate the isotropic magnetoelastic constants through a quadratic fitting of the energy versus strain.
+- New methodology to calculate the isotropic magnetoelastic constants through a cubic fitting of the energy versus strain.
 This new method can be executed by adding tag ```-mode 3``` in the command line.
 If the elastic tensor is provided, then it also calculates the isotropic magnetostrictive coefficients and spontaneous volume magnetostriction.

 - The results are also printed using the universal notation proposed by E. du Tremolet de Lacheisserie [E. D. T. de Lacheisserie, Magnetostriction: Theory and Application of Magnetoelasticity (CRC Press, Boca Raton, FL, 1993)] which is valid for any crystal symmetry.